bitnami/charts/_docs/redmine/README.md

 *or directly edit `~/.helmc/workspace/charts/redmine/tpl/values.toml` in your favourite text editor*

-In the default configuration the database user is set to `root` without a password and the Redmine administrator username and password credentials are `user` and `bitnami` respectively.
+In the default configuration the Redmine administrator username and password credentials are `user` and `bitnami` respectively.

-> **Important:**
->
-> If the database credentials were changed in the MariaDB Chart, please update the database credentials in the Redmine Chart accordingly or the deployment will fail for obvious reasons.

 To configure Redmine data persistence refer to the [Redmine persistence](#redmine-persistence) section.